warthog618/gpiocdev-rs/lib/README.md

 uAPI v2 specific features include:

+- lines with different configurations
 - debouncing input lines
 - edge detection on multiple lines in one request
 - reconfiguring edge detection without releasing the request
+- selection of source clock for edge events

 Compatibility with either uAPI version can be selected via features, with the default being uAPI v2.
 If built with both, the library will automatically detect and use the most current available version, so defaulting to v2 and falling back to v1 if that is unavailable.